ankilab/DeepD3/README.md

     # With additional GPU support
     conda install tensorflow-gpu

+**Note:** Tensorflow has changed a lot in the recent months, please check back with the most recent [installation manual](https://www.tensorflow.org/install).

-If you would like to access DeepD3-GUIs, use the following two shortcuts in your favourite shell:
+If you would like to access DeepD3-GUIs, use the following two shortcuts in your favorite shell:

     # Opening the segmentation and ROI building GUI
     deepd3-inference